noscai/fullstak-senior-engineer-scheine/README.md

    - Set up an ExpressJS server.
    - **Database Design**: Create a PostgreSQL database using TypeORM to store information about the "Scheine."
 The schema should include both common fields (e.g., patient details, doctor details, Schein type) and type-specific fields (e.g., diagnosis for AU, prescription details for Rezepte).
 Design the schema to support scalability for future types of "Scheine."
    - Implement TypeORM migrations to create the necessary tables in the database.
-   - Develop an API endpoint to accept input data (e.g., patient information, diagnosis, doctor's signature) from the frontend and store it in the database.
+   - Develop an API endpoint to accept input data (e.g., patient information, diagnosis) from the frontend and store it in the database.
-   - Use a NodeJS PDF generator (e.g., PDFKit) to take the input and generate a PDF based on a provided template (see the attached PDF, `Mustersammlung.pdf`, for an example of a "Schein" format).
+   - Use a NodeJS PDF generator (e.g., PDFKit) to take the input and generate a PDF based on the provided template (see the attached PDF, `Mustersammlung.pdf`, for an example of a "Schein" format).
    - Create an additional endpoint to preview the generated PDF.

 #### 2. **Frontend Development (Vite, React)**
    - Create a React frontend that allows doctors to input the required information for the "Schein."
-   - Form fields should include the following input fields (examples from the PDF template):
+   - Form fields should include the following input fields (examples from the **Mustersammlung** PDF template):
      - Name and Surname of the patient
      - Date of birth
      - Diagnosis
-     - Doctor's signature (simulated with a text input)
-     - Additional fields based on the type of "Schein" (AU, Überweisung, Rezepte).
+     - Additional fields specific to the **Mustersammlung**.
    - Provide a dropdown to select the type of "Schein" the doctor is creating.
    - Add a "Preview" button that submits the form data to the backend and displays the generated PDF in a preview window.